 Explore Our Online and In-Person CoursesView The Courses

-When I speak to people who don’t program for a living, they often think of a programmer as some kind of lone wolf, slinging byte-code in a windowless basement, fingers speeding over their backlit keyboard, with the green light of their terminal window reflecting in their glasses.
+When I speak to people who don’t program for a living, they often think of a software engineer as some kind of lone wolf, slinging byte-code in a windowless basement, fingers speeding over their backlit keyboard, with the green light of their terminal window reflecting in their glasses.
 That’s a pretty decent summary of how Hollywood usually portrays programmers, but it doesn’t have much to do with writing code for a living.
 So, what exactly is a software engineer, what’s it like to be a professional software developer and what skills will have the biggest impact on your success?

 What does a software engineer do?